jordan-bott/RainyDay/docs/theme-switcher.md

 Include the props `attribute="class"` and `enableSystem` on your `<ThemeProvider>` opening tag.

 Copy and paste the following into your `layout.tsx` file in your `app` directory.
-You can replace the existing code with the following, or simply add in the opening and closing `<ThemeProvider>` tags.
+You can replace the existing code with the following, or simply add in the opening and closing `<ThemeProvider>` tags wrapping your existing `<ClerkProvider>`.

 ```typescript
 // /app/layout.tsx